TheDeafCreeper/Minecraft-Prison-List/README.md

 # Updating The Site

 Want to help the site stay up to date?
-Feel free to add prisons, escapes, builders, and escapists as JSON files in their respective folders (/src/SiteData/Prisons, /src/SiteData/Escapes, /src/SiteData/Builders, and /src/SiteData/Escapists) and any images in /src/SiteData/CATEGORY/Images.
-The images should be named following the conventions Prison_Name-Image_Name, and the JSON file should be called Prison_Name.
-Once this is all done, you can create a pull request!
+Feel free to add prisons, escapes, builders, and escapists as JSON files in their respective folders (/src/SiteData/CATEGORY) and any images in /src/SiteData/CATEGORY/Images.
+The images should be named following the conventions Prison_Name-Image_Name, and the JSON file should be called Prison_Name-Prison_ID (If you dont know what the ID should be use XXXXXX).
+I'd reccomend using an existing JSON file as reference to make you life easier, but once you're all done, you can create a pull request!